 Lufthansa soars after top shareholder backs bailout

-His endorsement amounts to an 11th-hour reprieve for the airline after fears had swirled he might veto the proposed rescue, which will see the German state take a 20% stake and board seats, diluting existing shareholdings.
-Shareholders are due to vote on the plan later on Thursday at a meeting being held online due to the pandemic.
+His endorsement amounts to an 11th-hour reprieve for Germany's flagship airline after fears had swirled he might veto the proposed rescue, which will see the government take a 20% stake and board seats, diluting existing shareholdings.
+Shareholders are due to vote on the plan later on Thursday at a meeting held online due to the pandemic.
 Thiele has a virtual veto, as only 38% of shareholders have registered to vote.

 But he said he could not have voted for insolvency, even though his investment would continue to be at risk.
 He said he would continue to seek to influence the company's development in the future, although declining to say how.
+Thiele said it was in the interests of Lufthansa employees that management quickly negotiates a restructuring with unions.

-Separately, Lufthansa struck a deal overnight with a union representing German flight attendants that is set to reap more than 500 million euros in savings.
+Up to 22,000 jobs could be at risk at the airline.
+Lufthansa struck a deal overnight with the UFO union representing German cabin crew that is set to reap more than 500 million euros in savings, including steps to stop pay raises, cut working hours, and a cap on pension contributions.

+Lufthansa said on Tuesday it had not yet reached a deal with services union Verdi.
+More talks are scheduled for Friday. ($1 = 0.8892 euros)

 - READ MORE ON: